Visual Arts Graduates

 Nick Schwartz '98 owns and operates the Flynn Creek Pottery in Comptche, California.

 Ward Shelley '72 is a New York-based sculptor and performance artist whose work has been exhibited in ten countries, featured in Art in America and Artforum, and represented in the collections of the Museum of Modern Art and the Brooklyn Museum.
+He was recently (March, 2014) featured on CBS News as a result of his performance work during which he lived in a very large hamster wheel for ten days.

 Suzanne Meyer Smith '89 is a Major Gifts Assistant at the Worcester Art Museum in Massachusetts.